kitsunyan/Little-Chen-Bot/README.md

 # Little Chen Bot

-Telegram bot that allows you to fetch images from iqdb.
+Telegram bot that allows you to fetch images using iqdb and google.

 ## Dependencies